connexcs/docs/docs/customer/cli.md

 ###### How to use Deterministic Sequential CLI Persistence feature

-1. Navigate to Management :material menu-right: Customer :material menu-right: Customer [Name] :material menu-right: Routing :material menu-right: CLI :material menu-right: blue `+` button.
+1. Navigate to **Management :material-menu-right: Customer :material menu-right: Customer [Name] :material-menu-right: Routing :material-menu-right: CLI :material-menu-right: blue `+` button.**
 2. Select **Yes** from drop-down menu for the **Forced** field.
 3. Select the Database you wish to choose the CLI from.
 It will then automatically pull in numbers from the database and forces it to set as CLIs.
 (This feature already exists).